LEB-EPFL/DEFCoN-ImageJ/docs/instructions.rst

 The maximum local count network first computes the sum of the pixels in all possible subregions of the density map.
-It returns the single largest sum of all these sums.
+It returns the single largest value of all these sums.
 In effect, it reports the highest *local* density of spots across an entire image.
+(The original maximum count network available on the DEFCoN-ImageJ wiki uses 7x7 pixels subregions.)

 .. image:: _images/max_local_count.png
    :align: center